thradams/cake/ownership.md

-# Cake Static Analysis — Ownership & Nullable Pointers
+# Cake Static Analysis — Ownership & Nullable Contracts

 *Last Updated: May 2026*

-A hands-on guide to Cake's ownership qualifiers and nullable pointer semantics - with working examples, enforced rules, and an incremental migration strategy for existing codebases.
+A hands-on guide to Cake's ownership and nullable pointer annotations - with working examples, enforced rules, and an incremental migration strategy for existing codebases.

 ---

 ## Introduction

-Cake provides a set of annotations and extended qualifiers recognized by its static analyzer.
-With ownership qualifiers, you can achieve the same guarantees as C++ RAII and often stronger ones.
+Cake provides a set of contract annotations recognized by its static analyzer.
+With ownership annotations, you can achieve the same guarantees as C++ RAII and often stronger ones.
-Cake also introduces nullable pointer semantics, making it explicit when a pointer may be null and preventing mistakes like accidentally dereferencing a null pointer.
+Cake also introduces nullable pointer annotations, making it explicit when a pointer may be null and preventing mistakes like accidentally dereferencing a null pointer.